 No business may be transacted at any general meeting, other than the election of a chairperson or adjournment of a meeting, unless a quorum of Members is present at the time when the meeting begins its business.

-A quorum of Members for a general meeting is ten Voting Members who are entitled to vote.
+A quorum of Members for a general meeting is ten Voting Members who are present and entitled to vote.

 If a quorum is not present within half an hour after the time appointed for a general meeting, then:

-in the case of a meeting called or requested by Members: the meeting will dissolve;
+in the case of a meeting called or requested by Members, the meeting is dissolved;

 in any other case: